“I think you should go home,” Ben said after his parents left.

-Now he’s pushing me away.
+Now he was pushing me away.

 “Did I do something wrong?”
-I ask, my voice soft.
+I asked.

 Calm.
 Stay calm.
 “How so?”

-“Those were all my choices to make,” I tell him.
+“Those were all my choices to make.”

 Please, please let it be the latter.